frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 ### `datetime`

-The field contains a date with a time.
+The field contains a date with a time and an optional timezone.

 **Native Representaiton**